Money Management

 It’s the word on everyone’s lips and minds: recession.

-But where tf should you start?
+You want to be prepared–but where tf should you start?
 And how do you even begin to prepare for a recession in a way that actually makes a difference, rather than just shooting in the dark?

 But first…what even is a recession?
 How will it affect your finances?

-So, before we jump into the expert tips (don’t worry, they’re coming!), let’s talk a little bit about what a recession really is and how it will affect you.
+Before we jump into the expert tips (don’t worry, they’re coming!), let’s talk a little bit about what a recession really is and how it will affect you.

 According to Investopedia, a recession is defined as “a significant, widespread, and prolonged downturn in economic activity.”